 Tell us about Plays.tv.
 Following a highly successful 2015, what have the developments been in the past year, how have you expanded your presence and how have the various gaming communities taken to it?
 You’ve stated in the past you’re like ‘Instagram for gamers’, is that a statement you still agree with?

 Many games we’ve integrated with, like Overwatch, do not have an official replay system available.
 Plays.tv is the best way to replay a match, identify areas of improvement, and share highlights with friends.
 Key features of Plays.tv include auto-edit, auto-tag, and auto-detect features from major games like League of Legends, Counter-Strike: Global Offensive, Rocket League and Dota 2.

-EsportsJunkie : Overwatch has been one of the most successful game of 2016.
-However the lack of a replay system is something that the developers need to address.
-Proper functioning of replays and the ability to review oneś matches are a much needed feature in the game.
+EsportsJunkie : Overwatch has been one of the most successful games of 2016.
+However, the lack of a replay system is something that the developers need to address.
+Proper functioning of replays and the ability to review oneś matches are a much-needed feature in the game.
 Plays.tv has bridged the gap between demand and supply.
 They are widely used to record the gameplay and also share it with friends.